Imagine if mankind turned from destructive pursuits to focus on positive achievements. This day is coming!

 Although this scripture is well-known, how many actually believe it?

-Contrary to what most believe the Bible explains that a day is coming when human beings will no longer “learn war.”
+Contrary to what most believe, the Bible explains that a day is coming when human beings will no longer “learn war.”
 Each generation will not pass their “war habits” to the next.
 At Christ’s Return, a world-ruling supergovernment will be established.
 Countries will be taught to not “lift up” their swords—or militaries—against other countries!
 Nations will no longer compete against one another for money and resources.
 The spirit of selfishness that has long existed will be replaced with one of selflessness.
 Peace will break out across all nations.
 Mankind will seek the knowledge of the right way to live.

 Lethal weapons (“swords” and “spears”) will be forged into productive tools (“plowshares” and “pruninghooks”).
 These instruments will then be used to provide food through a vast worldwide agricultural program.
 World hunger will end.
 Amos 9:13 describes the resulting abundance of food: “Behold, the days come, says the Lord, that the plowman shall overtake the reaper, and the treader of grapes him that sows seed; and the mountains shall drop sweet wine…”

 In fact, as part of the new anti-war policy, all weapons will be destroyed.
-Ezekiel 39 provides one example of what will be done during Christ’s reign: “And they that dwell in the cities of Israel shall go forth, and shall set on fire and burn the weapons, both the shields and the bucklers, the bows and the arrows, and the handstaves, and the spears, and they shall burn them with fire seven years: so that they shall take no wood out of the field, neither cut down any out of the forests; for they shall burn the weapons with fire…” (vs. 9-10).
+Ezekiel 39 provides one example of what will be done during Christ’s reign: “And they that dwell in the cities of Israel shall go forth, and shall set on fire and burn the weapons, both the shields and the bucklers, the bows and the arrows, and the handstaves, and the spears, and they shall burn them with fire seven years: so that they shall take no wood out of the field, neither cut down any out of the forests; for they shall burn the weapons with fire” (vs. 9-10).

-Isaiah 2:2-3 explains more about when this will happen: “And it shall come to pass in the last days, that the mountain of the Lord’s house shall be established in the top of the mountains [the kingdom of God], and shall be exalted above the hills; and all nations shall flow unto it.
+Isaiah 2:2-3 explains more about when this will happen: “And it shall come to pass in the last days, that the mountain of the Lord’ s house shall be established in the top of the mountains [the Kingdom of God], and shall be exalted above the hills; and all nations shall flow unto it.
 And many people shall go and say, Come you, and let us go up to the mountain of the Lord, to the house of the God of Jacob; and He will teach us of His ways, and we will walk in His paths: for out of Zion shall go forth the law, and the word of the Lord from Jerusalem.”

 This is the good news from God’s Word!

 Yet prophecy records that in the last days—our time now!—war will grow worse before it can be banned forever.
 As the saying goes, the darkest hour is just before dawn.
+The briefest look around in our society shows time must be short.

 During this prophesied time, mankind will replace its failed ways with God’s ways.
 The world will at last discover what God calls the “way of peace” in Isaiah: “The way of peace they know not; and there is no judgment in their goings: they have made them crooked paths: whosoever goes therein shall not know peace” (59:8).